silencesys/lindat-tei/src/guidelines/source-description.md

   </p>
 </origin>
 ```
-Contains any descriptive or other information concerning the origin of a manuscript, manuscript part, or other object.
+Contains any descriptive or other information concerning the origin of a manuscript, a manuscript part, or another object.
 The
 description should be written in prose inside the paragraph `<p>`.
-However, additional tags that specify informations can be
+However, additional tags that specify information can be
 used.

 #### Original place
-Contains any form of place name, used to identify the place of origin for a manuscript, manuscript part, or other object.
+Contains any form of place name, used to identify the place of origin for a manuscript, a manuscript part, or other object.
 Follow
 similar rules as any other element specifying location, see [this example](#manuscript-identifier).

 #### OrigDate